mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 };
 ```

 As you see in the snippet, the code is executed in the user's browser.
-They may notice a loading information while the request is pending before being able to use the application.
+Also notice **the loading information while the request is pending** before being able to use the application.

 ## Why A/B testing on the JAMstack is different?